LinuKKx/Kika-Kalolo.github.io/README.md

 # How Exposed Am I?

 In today's rapidly evolving tech world, every new "must-have" comes with risks.
 Many of us are left vulnerable when hackers get their hands on our personal data and have exposed us to the dark-web (bad site).
 Lucky for you, here is a [link](https://www.howexposedami.co.nz/) to check if you've fallen victim to the World Wide Web (WWW).
+In 2023, I was exposure-free until I checked back in 2025 by going to this website and entering my email address and much to my dismay, what can you do!
+Hackers are either brilliant or the company that held my data are using a system that isn't robust enough [video]()